Russian Bombshell Anastasiya Kvitko Looks Incredibly Chic In A Tight-Fitting Outfit

 On her face was a full application of makeup, including icy pink lip gloss, dramatic winged eyeliner, foundation, blush, and bronzer.
 The foxy babe also sculpted her eyebrows to perfection.

-In under an hour, the pic racked up over 16,400 likes and more than 300 comments.
+In less than an hour, the pic racked up over 16,400 likes and more than 300 comments.
 Fans from across the globe took to the smokeshow’s comments section to drool over her incredible body and clothes.

 “Gorgeous as always,” a fan commented on her snap.